prjemian/spec2nexus/README.rst

      -s SCAN_LIST, --scan SCAN_LIST
-                           specify which scans to save, such as: -s all or -s 1 or -s 1,2,3-5 (no spaces!), default = all -t, --tree-only       print NeXus/HDF5 node tree (does not save to a file) -q, --quiet           suppress all program output (except errors), do not use with -v option
+                           specify which scans to save, such as: -s all or -s 1 or -s 1,2,3-5 (no spaces!), default = all -q, --quiet           suppress all program output (except errors), do not use with -v option
      -v, --verbose         print more program output, do not use with -q option